johnny-richards/simple-chatbot/README.md

 A pytorch simple chatbot framework for training and inference.
 Such frame work is far from perfect and only support T5 and ChatGLM2.
 We warmly welcome you to contribute to this repo for better and easier using, support of more backbones and RLHF in the future.
 Interactive functions are also welcomed.

 # Environments
-I have tried it works torch2.0 with the following environment, requirement.txt will be developed later.
+I have tried and it works under `torch 2.0` with a proper cuda version and the following environment, requirement.txt will be developed later.
 ```
 pandas
 numpy==1.25